diwsec/penttools/README.md

 > cd
 > vim .profile

-copy paste this code in the last line
+copy paste this code in the last line in .profile

 > export GOPATH=~/go
 > export PATH=$PATH:/usr/local/go/bin:$GOPATH/bin

 type this in terminal

 > source .profile (your good to go)
 > bash diwu.sh (without root)